pranayga/8080-emulator/README.md

 > Critical: Do not look at this until necessary, but here's a [completed version](https://github.com/herrecito/invaders) I came across this tutorial.
 But the **Useful links** section is actually quite useful.

 ### OpCode
 Emulator 101's Opcode is linked [here](http://www.emulator101.com/8080-by-opcode.html).
 But IMO, it gives too much away.
-There's always the [8080 system programming manual](http://www.nj7p.info/Manuals/PDFs/Intel/9800153B.pdf), but that might be a little too much so let's keep it aside for now.
+There's always the [8080 system manual](http://www.nj7p.info/Manuals/PDFs/Intel/9800153B.pdf), but that might be a little too much so let's keep it aside for now.
 I think referring to below links would be more work and fruitful:
 - https://gist.github.com/joefg/634fa4a1046516d785c9
 - https://pastraiser.com/cpu/i8080/i8080_opcodes.html
 - http://www.classiccmp.org/dunfield/r/8080.txt

-**To top it off**, this [programming manual](https://drakeor.com/uploads/8080-Programmers-Manual.pdf) seems quite useful, and small enough.
+**To top it off**, this [programming manual](https://drakeor.com/uploads/8080-Programmers-Manual.pdf) seems quite useful, and small enough for now.

 The tutorial starts by mentioning guides such as above, then says to go find the ROM.
 Here's what I got:
 - ROM Mirror : [C code](https://drakeor.com/uploads/invaders.zip)